How you are assessed

 Accommodation costs are capped at a rate above the average student rent for Leeds and above the local housing Allowance rate.
 The 2018/19 ceiling is £114 per week for students in the first year of study and £97 per week for subsequent years.
 An additional £47 per week is allowed for each additional family member.

-Car costs can only be included in exceptional circumstances, eg when no suitable public transport is available.
+Car costs above the MetroCard limit can only be included in exceptional circumstances, eg when no suitable public transport is available.
 Placements are arranged to be within travel distance by public transport, so car use is rarely seen as essential for students with placements.

 We do not normally include credit card balances, rent arrears or personal loans when assessing your expenditure, but we do include "priority debts".